hendriks73/ffsampledsp/README.txt

     -Dmingw.headers.jni=/Users/YOUR_ID/mywindowsjdk/include \
     -Dmingw.i386.path=/Users/YOUR_ID/mingw/mingw-w32-i686/bin \
     -Dmingw.x86_64.path=/Users/YOUR_ID/mingw/mingw-w32-i686/bin \
+    -Dmmacosx-version-min=10.7 \
+    -Disysroot=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.7.sdk/ \
     clean install

-Note, that the C sources in ffsampledsp-x86_64-darwin are expected to compile on all supported platforms.
+Note, that the C sources in the ffsampledsp-x86_64-darwin module are expected to compile on all supported platforms.
 In fact, the very same sources *are* compiled in the modules for other platforms.